tommander/factorio-updater/docs/source/getstart/userguide.rst

 During this self-test, the script does not download anything from the Internet **and** it does not do anything to any of your Factorio installations.
 Rather, it uses its own mock files to simulate "talking" to a real Factorio API and updating a real Factorio installation.
 Therefore, this self-test is completely safe and you may run it even offline and without any Factorio installed.
 It is meant really to just verify that there is no issue in the script flow that we may prevent before we decide to do the real update.

-Self-test can be called like this (this expects that your current working directory is the root folder of this project where the ``fupd.php`` file is):
+Self-test can be called like this (this expects that your current working directory is the root folder of this project where the ``FactorioUpdater.php`` file is):

 .. code:: sh

    # This outputs a lot of text that should end with the info
    # that all tests were successful.
-   ./fupd.php --test
+   ./FactorioUpdater.php --test

    # This prevents the script from "talking", so the only way
    # to find out if it was successful is its exit code.
    #   0 = success
    #   1 = error
-   ./fupd.php --test --quiet
+   ./FactorioUpdater.php --test --quiet

 Way 2 - normal operation
 ------------------------